 Prior to resealing all surfacing and pavement effects must be repaired.
 The resealing must not be applied until 28 days after asphalt patching or levelling has been completed, or the basecourse repairs have been two-coat sealed.

-The second coat chip seal carried out between 3 and 18 months after the waterproofing first coat must consist of supply and spraying of 180/200 penetration grade bitumen.
+The second coat chip seal must be carried out 12 months after the waterproofing first coat and must consist of spraying 180/200 penetration grade bitumen.
 The bitumen must be cut back to suit, include 1 p.p.h adhesion agent and be applied at the rate of 1.3 litres/m² residual (measured at 15°C).
 The chip layer must consist of the supplying, spreading and rolling of Grade 5 chip.
-If specified, a dry locking coat of Grade 5 or 6 chip must then be supplied and applied at a rate of 300m²/m³.
+If required by Council, a dry locking coat of Grade 5 or 6 chip must then be supplied and applied at a rate of 300m²/m³.

 Removal of surplus chip